rarezhang/data_structures_and_algorithms_in_python/README.md

 lution to the original problem

+### in-place
+P 581
+- an algorithm is __in-place__ if it uses only a small amount of memory in addition to that needed for the original input.

 ### Python sequence types
 P 206  P 214 P 224
 - list: dynamic array, allows to add elements to the list, with no apparent limit on the overall capacity of the list